Skip to content

 Step 1: Create a service component

-Let's create a Ballerina service component by following these steps:
+To create a Ballerina service component, follow these steps:

 Field Value